-- Your servers must have TCP/IP with static IP addressing.
-(Some job types allow you to add DHCP addresses for failover monitoring, although only after a job has already been created.
-Keep in mind that depending on your failover configuration, a source reboot may or may not cause a failover but having a new address assigned by DHCP may also cause a failover.) - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4.
+- Your servers must have TCP/IP with static IP addressing. - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4.
 If you later add IPv6, you will need to manually modify the DefaultProtocol server setting.
-See Server and job settings on page 79 for details. - IPv4 and IPv6 are both supported. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
+See Server and job settings on page 80 for details. - IPv4 and IPv6 are both supported. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
 Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist. - DNS updates-Some job types allow you to update DNS at failover time.
 To be able to use DNS updates, your environment must meet the following requirements. - The source and target servers must be in the same domain. - At cutover time, the target must be able to reach the DNS servers that you want to update. - For workgroup environments, both the source and target server must be in the workgroup. - Each server's network adapter must have the DNS suffix defined, and the primary DNS suffix must be the same on the source and target.
 You can set the DNS suffix in the network adapters advanced TCP/IP settings or you can set the DNS suffix on the computer name.
 See the documentation for your specific operating system for details on configuring the DNS suffix.